sshekh/conv-filters/README.md

 ## Code structure
   * filter.hpp defines a 3-D convolutinal kernel class with a bias term.
 It contains some helper functions to allocate memory to tensors and to normalize them.
   * conv2d\_layer.hpp defines a convolutional layer.
 One can set the stride and zero-padding of the filter in this.
-Also, dimentions of the output layer are calculated automatically.
+Also, dimensions of the output layer are calculated automatically.
   * conv2d method takes as argument a 3-D data volume and a list of filters (one filter generates one activation map).
 For example, applying a 3 x 3 x 3 filter on a 512 x 512 x 3 image (with 1 zero padding and 1 stride) will generate an 2-D output layer of 512 x 512.
-See image (taken from course [cs231n](http://cs231n.stanford.edu/syllabus.html)).
+See example (taken from course [cs231n](http://cs231n.stanford.edu/syllabus.html)).
   ![One filter](images/one_map.png)
   * List of filters would make the output layer.
 Shape of output layer as well as the data block is returned by the function conv2d.
   ![Many filter](images/multi_map.png)
   * main.cpp runs some example filters on a batch of 3 images.
-It generates 3 filters, one as an edge detector for each color channel (see push\_function).
+It generates 3 filters, one as an edge detector for each color channel (see push\_filter).
 Then defines a convolution layer with given params and applies the layer to each of the images.
 It then writes the output to a different file.
-  * make\_mats.py and load\_img.py are used to generate images\*->\*matrices and vice versa.
+  * make\_mats.py and load\_img.py are used to generate images\-matrices and vice versa.

 ```cpp
 for (int id = 0; id < num_images; ++id) {